nusdbsystem/singa-auto/docs/src/dev/setup.rst

     export SINGA_AUTO_ADDR=172.28.176.35

-Re-deploy SINGA-Auto.
+Re-deploy SINGA-Auto with step 4, changing Singa-Auto server address to conform.
 SINGA-Auto Admin and SINGA-Auto Web Admin will be available at that IP address, over ports 3000 and 3001 (by default), assuming incoming connections to these ports are allowed.

 **Before you expose SINGA-Auto to the public,